2024

 2024-0511 24 Sep 2024 West Sussex, Brighton and Hove

-Sussex Police Sussex Partnership NHS Foundation Trust
+Sussex Partnership NHS Foundation Trust Sussex Police

-Concerns summary Police officers lacked crucial mental health training and understanding of their powers, failed to conduct thorough inquiries, and there was inadequate timely information sharing and joint working protocols between police and mental health services.
+Concerns summary (AI summary) Police officers lacked crucial mental health training and understanding of their powers, failed to conduct thorough inquiries, and there was inadequate timely information sharing and joint working protocols between police and mental health services.

 All Responded

-2024-0512 24 Sep 2024 Worcestershire
+2024-0510 24 Sep 2024 South Manchester

 Dennis Harry